Implementing a mentoring program for your small business can:

 1. Buddy / Peer Mentors

 This is the first stage of the mentoring program where businesses offer a buddy or peer to train the new employee.
-This peer helps someone new into the career or role and helps them with specific skills.
-They also teach the new employee about best practices in the company and about company culture.
+They also teach the new employees about best practices in the company and about company culture.

-Peer mentoring is important because mentors teach the new team members about the knowledge, skills, and abilities (KSAs) to do the job.
+Peer mentoring is important because mentors teach the new team members about the KSAs to do the job.
 Also, a mentor provides personal support to the new employee.
 Many times, a new team member may feel like quitting.
-The mentor can help motivate and encourage them if the job becomes difficult.
+In addition, the mentor can help motivate and encourage them if the job becomes difficult.

 Typically, the peer mentor would meet with the new team member frequently until a deadline has been established.